tavareshugo/R-intro-Cambridge-SysBio/README.md

 * Download and install R ([here](https://cran.r-project.org/))
 * Download and install RStudio ([here](https://www.rstudio.com/products/rstudio/download/#download))
-* Open RStudio and go to `Tools > Install Packages` and paste this into the "Packages" field: `tidyverse,naniar,broom,corrplot,patchwork,ggfortify`
+* Open RStudio and go to `Tools > Install Packages` and paste this into the "Packages" field: `tidyverse`

 <!--
 Our sessions will be running live online.